-The brain controls vital functions such as memory and learning, the senses (hearing, sight, smell, taste, and touch), and emotion.
-The spinal cord is made up of bundles of nervefibers that connect the brain with nerves in most parts of the body.
+The brain controls vital functions such as memory and learning, emotion, and the senses (hearing, sight, smell, taste, and touch).
+The spinal cord is made up of bundles of nerve fibers that connect the brain with nerves in most parts of the body.

-This summary refers to the treatment of primary brain tumors (tumors that begin in the brain).
-Treatment of metastatic brain tumors, which are tumors formed by cancer cells that begin in other parts of the body and spread to the brain, is not discussed in this summary.
+This summary is about the treatment of primary brain tumors (tumors that begin in the brain).
+Treatment of metastatic brain tumors, which are tumors that begin in other parts of the body and spread to the brain, is not discussed in this summary.

 There are many different types of brain tumors.
-Brain tumors can occur in both children and adults; however, treatment for children may be different than treatment for adults.
+Brain tumors can occur in both children and adults.
+However, treatment for children is different than treatment for adults.
 See the following PDQ summaries for more information: